 Search For Your Home

 Even though you put in a backup offer, don’t stop searching for a home in San Diego.
-The chances of the current buyer backing out of the transaction in this current market are very slim.
-However, it can happen, and we have had it happen with our listings.
+The chances of the current buyer backing out of the transaction in this market are slim.
+However, it can happen; we have had it happen with our listings.
 However, the buyer knows there is a shortage of homes coming on the market in many cases.
 If they are working with an experienced Realtor in the area, that Realtor will be able to walk them through the process and get a handyman/contractor to give them a quote and an idea of what it would take to fix the necessary items.
 At this point, the buyer will usually be at ease and follow through with the sale.
 If they don’t, you will be in the right place at the right time.

 For help finding a home in the San Diego area, contact the McT Real Estate Group at 619-736-7003.
-We would be honored to help you through the process of buying a home and negotiating on your behalf.
+We would be honored to help you through the process of buying a house and negotiating on your behalf.
 Please check our client references.
 You will be able to read up on the experience.